silvercircle/silvercircle.github.io/_posts/2017-09-20-remembering-the-eighties.md

 they were going to crash mid-air.
 Or maybe, it wasn't real and I fantasized.
 I really cannot tell.
 {% include youtube.html id="rhiyeMxC5hM" %}
 <br>
-And I remember lots of people, including ourselves, running away from the huge fireball, many of them screaming, but my dad quickly realized there was no imminent danger for us and he yelled at us to stop and stick together.
+And I remember lots of people, including ourselves, running away from the huge, black smoke column, many of them screaming, but my dad quickly realized there was no imminent danger for us and he yelled at us to stop and stick together.
+I then looked around noticing two areas of rising smoke and almost immediately, it became clear something terrible must have happened.
+The Italian display team was gone from the skies and it appeared unusually quiet, probably just an impression after all the noise from 10 jet aircraft flying overhead at low altitudes only minutes before.
+My father and older brother both looked very worried and I remember my dad staring in disbelief at the black smoke cloud in the not-so-far distance, probably realizing that one aircraft must have had crashed into the crowd.

 <div class="floatbox right ruled" style="width: 35%;margin-top:0;margin-bottom:0;" markdown="1">
 The decision to move away from the area that became the epicenter of that terrible accident probably